HK Olimpija

 Hokejski klub Olimpija Ljubljana (Olimpija Ljubljana Hockey Club) is a professional ice hockey club from Ljubljana, Slovenia.
 The club competes in the ICE Hockey League and the Slovenian Championship.
 Founded in 2004 as a farm team of HDD Olimpija, the club turned professional in 2017 after HDD Olimpija folded.
-Olimpija won the Slovenian Championship five times, in 2019, 2022, 2023, 2024 and 2025, and the Alps Hockey League twice, in 2019 and 2021.
+Olimpija has won the Slovenian Championship six times, most recently in 2026, and the Alps Hockey League twice, in 2019 and 2021.
 They play their home games at Tivoli Hall.

 History

 HK Olimpija was founded in 2004 with the primary task of educating young players and promoting ice hockey in Ljubljana and its surroundings.

 The history of ice hockey in Ljubljana dates back to 1928, when SK Ilirija was founded.
 In 1932, they played the first official ice hockey match in Slovenia.
 The club changed its name several times before becoming Olimpija in 1962.
 HDD Olimpija was dissolved in 2017.
 After the dissolution, HK Olimpija reassembled the professional team.

 In addition to the men's professional team, the club also has a women's team.
 They won six consecutive national titles between 2016–17 and 2021–22.